Mundhum

 Samba

-Limbu male priest specializing in funerary rites and ancestor communication
+Limbu male priest specialising in funerary rites and ancestor communication

 Bijuwa